achim1/HErmes/README.md

 Each point in the *datacube* can be adressed by its coordinates (A,1,2,..) and then it can be searched for clustering, e.g. by machine learning methods e.g. by [scikit-learn](http://scikit-learn.org/stable/documentation.html)

-The pyevsel project should provide everything to go from files to a working datacube as quickly as possible.
-As filtering is important from an early stage on, it will provide also a set of routines which allow filtering and cross-checking the results.
+The HErmes project provides everything to go from files to a working datacube as quickly as possible.
+As filtering is important from an early stage on, it provides also a set of routines which allow filtering and cross-checking the results.

-As a bonus, it allows for easy-weighting on the fly fro IceCube analysis.
+As a bonus, it allows for easy-weighting on the fly for IceCube analysis.

 #Examples

 ##Setting up categories from files

-First tell the software, where to find the files to uread the data from.
+First tell the software, where to find the files to read the data from.
 Categories need to be initialized with an unique name.
 The ReweightedSimulation category holds a reference to all the variables defined in the given category, however it allows for the calculation of different weights.